Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 This means that the mock needs to exhibit state and it takes more time to create a smart mock over just creating the actual class.

 The purpose of TDD is to promote simplicity because testing complex classes is hard.
+Complex classes are often left un-tested due to this fact.
 So it is in the designer's best interest to develop API's that behave simply.

 It would be tempting to just implement the stateless dependent classes first.